ManudattaG/terraform-aws-ecs-fargate/README.md

 # Terraform ECS Fargate

-The goal of this effort is to provision the infrastructure and deployment of a containerized service to AWS making use of Terraform and ECS (Elastic Container Service) Fargate --> [AWS ECS Fargate][fargate].
+The goal of this effort is to provision the infrastructure and deployment of a containerized orchestration service to AWS making use of Terraform and ECS (Elastic Container Service) Fargate --> [AWS ECS Fargate][fargate].

 ## Implementation

-We will be making use of Terraform to initially provision the infrastructure for our service, and eventually use it to apply updates to our application & infrastructure as required.
+We will be making use of Terraform to initially provision the infrastructure for the service, and eventually use it to apply updates to the application & infrastructure as required.

 1. Provisioning Infrastructure on AWS
     * Create Security Groups